 - A rash that can look like pimples or blisters that appears on the face, inside the mouth, and on other parts of the body, like the hands, feet, chest, genitals, or anus.

-Most people with monkeypox recover in two to four weeks without needing treatment.
+Most people with mpox recover in two to four weeks without needing treatment.

-- Avoid close, skin to skin contact with the monkeypox rash.
+- Avoid close, skin-to-skin contact with the mpox rash.

-- Do not touch the rash or scabs of person with monkeypox.
+- Do not touch the rash or scabs of person with mpox.

 - Do not share eating utensils or cups.